 The first birthday after your loved one has passed can be a painful a milestone.
 But it can also be a special time set aside to honor the one you love.
 Every year, take a few moments to be thankful for the life they lived and the positive ways they impacted you.
 You can look back on the wisdom shared, the joyful moments, the love and support you received, and you can honor those memories by sharing that wisdom, love, and support with others.

 2. Host a dinner in their honor

-Choose a special day (birthday or anniversary, for example) to honor your loved one’s memory by inviting a group of friends to dinner.
+Choose a special day (birthday, anniversary, Mother’s Day, for example) to honor your loved one’s memory by inviting a group of friends to dinner.
 You could hold it at the person’s favorite restaurant or craft a menu of dishes that your loved one particularly enjoyed, then share memories and receive support from friendships in your life.

 3. Get involved

 If your loved one favored a particular organization or charity, you can get involved with that group as a way of continuing your loved one’s legacy.
 Or, if they weren’t involved with a particular group, think about what they loved.
 Were they a teacher?
 Provide backpacks full of school supplies to kids in need.
 Did they enjoy walking at a particular park?
 Volunteer your time to maintain the park by picking up litter or ask about upkeep and/or gardening.
 Did they volunteer at the local soup kitchen?
 Consider volunteering and invite a few friends to join you.

 4. Set up a permanent memorial and visit regularly

 For those who are grieving, it’s often helpful to have a place to go where you feel close to the one you’ve lost.
 For many people, a memorial or gravesite becomes that special place.
 If there is not a gravesite, installing a memorial bench at a significant place or planting a memorial tree may be an alternative.
 You could even include a memorial plaque so that anyone who passes by will be touched by your loved one’s life.